The GeometricKernels Package: Heat and Mat\'ern Kernels for Geometric Learning on Manifolds, Meshes, and Graphs: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Wessel Bruinsma for his prompt responses and invaluable assistance with the LAB library \cite{bruinsma2019}, which is the foundation of the backend-independence of our package.
 Furthermore, we express our gratitude to Thomas Pinder for contributing the first version of the geometric kernel wrapper for his library GPJax \cite{pinder2022}.
 While at St. Petersburg State University, PM was supported by the RSF grant N\textsuperscript{\underline{o}}21-11-00047.
 IA was supported by the UK Engineering and Physical Sciences Research Council, grant number EP/T517811/1.
+NJ is supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
 AR is supported by the Accelerate Programme for Scientific Discovery.
 AT was supported by Cornell University, jointly via the Center for Data Science for Enterprise and Society, the College of Engineering, and the Ann S. Bowers College of Computing and Information Science.
 VB was supported by an ETH Zürich Postdoctoral Fellowship.